What Draws us Together, What Drives Us Apart

 Video Loop (23:43)

-Commissioned by The Shed for the Inaugural Open Call
+Commissioned by The Shed

 What Draws Us Together, What Drives Us Apart, explores sisterhood by stitching together reenactments of scenes between sisters from 12 mainstream American movies that Chao grew up watching with her mom and sister, Zoë.
 Together, the interracial Asian American sisters step into roles originally played by white women, with the scenes restaged in places where the two grew up.
 An affective exploration of conflict and solidarity between women, the Chaos reimagine and embody the many contradictions of race, gender, sexuality, and politics embedded within scripted sisterhood.